maxgray20/bay/index.md

 ---

 <p>
   Welcome!
 This site serves as a personal website for Maxwell Gray.
-Maxwell Gray is a digital scholarship librarian at <a href="[http://dangrover.com](https://www.marquette.edu/library/directory/max-gray.php)">Raynor Memorial Libraries</a> at Marquette University.
+Maxwell Gray is a digital scholarship librarian at [Raynor Memorial Libraries](https://www.marquette.edu/library/directory/max-gray.php) at Marquette University.
 </p>

 <p>